EPIC-guide/epic-guide.github.io/_tools/compute_storage.md

 Thank you to the IC-IT team, LSIR, and DLAB for sharing their experiences with setting up these systems with the NLP lab.
 Thank you to Soyoung Oh for documenting RunAI usage for distributed runs [here](https://github.com/sori424/runLLM).
 A large part of the useful RunAI commands comes from this repository.
-Thank you to Beatriz Borges, Saibo Geng, Syrielle Montariol, Aurelio Noca, Gail Weiss for their useful feedback!
+Thank you to Beatriz Borges, Saibo Geng, Syrielle Montariol, Aurelio Noca, Arina Rak, Gail Weiss for their useful feedback!